shrirang010/Game-Recommendation-System/README.md

 ### Sentiment Analysis : The project employs our own algorithmn to perform sentiment analysis on game reviews.
 It identifies the sentiment expressed by users, allowing for a deeper understanding of their opinions and preferences.

 ###    Recommendation System : Based on the sentiment analysis results and user inputs, the system recommends games that are likely to align with the user's preferences.
+###    Exploratory Data Analysis (EDA): The following graphs were generated as part of EDA

+1.Scatter plot

+2.Line plot

+3.Bar Graph

 ###    User Interaction : The system offers a user-friendly interface where users can provide their game choices and preferences and the system will automatically recommend games on the basis of their input.

 ## Installation and Setup